skwisgaarr8-9/se_project_aroundtheus/README.md

-# Project 7: Around The U.S.
+# Project 8: Around The U.S.

-This project is the seventh in Practicum's Software Engineering course.
-It is the fifth stage of a previous project.
-This project was all about refractoring.
-In this sprint, we learned about JavaScript classes, Object Oriented Programming and the principles of encapsulation, inheritance, and polymorphism.
-In this project, I reorganized my code to create two classes `Card` and `FormValidator`. `Card` holds all of the functionality for creating the cards of the picture gallery. `FormValidator` holds all of the functionality of validating the user's input.
+This project is the eighth in Practicum's Software Engineering course.
+It is the sixth stage of a previous project.
+In this project, I continued to refractor my code, creating new classes `Popup`, `UserInfo`, and subclasses `PopupWithForm` and `PopupWithImage` to handle the modal popups and getting user info from the profile section.
+I also installed webpack and several other dependencies to help bundle all the files together.

 ## Project Features